 This makes the piston move down further while keeping its peak height the same as the factory engine.
 Why do you need to keep the height of the stroke the same as stock?
 Well, if you didn’t, the piston would force itself the cylinder head and your engine wouldn’t work at all.

 You can also decrease stroke with the opposite method.
 Decreasing crankshaft throw and increasing connecting rod length will de-stroke an engine.
 This might be handy if you need your engine to be smaller to fit into certain classes of racing.

 What is Torque?

 Ask yourself, what is torque?
-Torque is rotational force, and is measured by lb-ft in America and some other parts of the world.
-Lets say you weight 170lbs, and you are trying to get a lug nut off of your car.
+Torque is a rotational force and is measured by lb-ft in America and some other parts of the world.
+Let’s say you weigh 170lbs, and you are trying to get a lug nut off of your car.
 The wrench you are using is one foot long.
 If you put your entire body weight on the end of that wrench, you would be applying 170 lb-ft of torque on that lug nut.